-The information below can help you understand what happens to tax debt when you file for bankruptcy.
-If you have questions or want to talk to an expert about your situation, call us or complete the form to the right to connect with a tax or bankruptcy specialist… or both.
+The information below can help you understand what happens to tax debt when you file for bankruptcy and how it may be discharged.
+If you have questions or want to talk to an expert about your situation, call us or complete the form to connect with a tax or bankruptcy specialist… or both.

 Yes.
-Filing for bankruptcy may reduce or eliminate the back taxes that you owe to the IRS.
-In fact, both federal and state tax debt can be discharged during bankruptcy.
-What happens to your tax debt depends on your financial situation and the type of bankruptcy that you file.
+Filing for bankruptcy may help you get out of back taxes that you owe to the IRS.
+In fact, both federal and state tax debt can be discharged during bankruptcy in certain circumstances.
+These five factors determine if your tax debt can eventually be discharged:

 Tax debt in Chapter 13 bankruptcy